ashish3281/java-concept/README.md

 Java counts positions from zero.
 0 is the first position in a string, 1 is the second, 2 is the third ...
+<h5>String Concatenation</h5>
+The + operator can be used between strings to combine them.
+This is called concatenation:

+Example
+String firstName = "John";
+String lastName = "Doe";
+System.out.println(firstName + " " + lastName);

+Note that we have added an empty text (" ") to create a space between firstName and lastName on print.